-This recipe shows how to write a GLS script algorithm to make two custom log plot fillings:
+This recipe shows how to make two custom log plot fillings:

 - Show the well-bore hole void cavity geometry from the caliper curve.

 - Split or partition the whole rock volume into its four main components: The shale volume VSH, The matrix volume VMatrix (sometimes also called rock volume VRock), the free water volume, and the hydrocarbon (gas and oil) volume.

 Representing the borehole cavity geometry is straight forward.
 We just need to define one additional log curve: the caliper curve with a negative sign.
 Then place a filling using a dark grey color from this negative caliper curve to its left, and a right filling from the caliper's positive curve.
 The borehole cavity will be rendered symmetrically unfilled by the blank background.